sveetch/project-composer/docs/index.rst

 Project composer
 ================

-This is a Python composer for modular projects.
+A convenient system to structure and compose applications from a modular project.

-Basically, you give it a project manifest that will be uses to organize your various project parts.
+Basically, you give it a project manifest that will be used to organize your various project parts.
 Parts can be classes, text files or you can implement another part kind.

-Dependancies
+Dependencies
 ************

 * `Python`_>=3.8;